A topic from the subject of Inorganic Chemistry in Chemistry.

 Wave-particle duality

-Quantum mechanics states that all matter exhibits both wave-like and particle-like properties.
+Quantum mechanics postulates that all matter exhibits both wave-like and particle-like properties.
+This duality is crucial in understanding phenomena like electron diffraction and the behavior of electrons in atoms.

 Uncertainty principle

-The uncertainty principle states that it is impossible to know both the position and momentum of a particle with absolute precision.
+Heisenberg's uncertainty principle states that it is impossible to simultaneously know both the precise position and momentum of a particle.
+This inherent uncertainty is a fundamental aspect of quantum mechanics and sets a limit on the accuracy of certain measurements.

 Quantization of energy